 I am not a movie person but I love going to outdoor movies.
-It is so fun to picnic and lie in the grass to watch a movie.
+It is so fun to picnic, lie in the grass, and watch a movie.
 In NYC, there is no shortage of options, so everyone can find something they like.
-My favorite venue is Bryant Park.
+My favorite free summer movie venue is Bryant Park.
 They usually show classic films.

 Each venue differs in the schedule, type of movie, and setup.
 Some allow chairs, while others only allow blankets.
 There are some venues that will sell food, so you don’t even have to pack a picnic.
 You should check the website for the outdoor movie you would like to attend to find out the rules and other important information.